terminalcloud/apps/docs/opensis.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Check your installation here" and login with the credentials provided (see below).
+Access the admin section by clicking to "Finish your installation here" and use the DB credentials listed below (see below).

-### Credentials
+### DB Credentials

+- db host: `localhost`
-- username: `admin`
+- username: `root`
 - password: `t3rminal`

 ---